 If you’re ready to get quotes, we can help you with that!

-The calculations above assume you’ve got the perfect roof for solar power.
+The calculations above assume you’ve got a house that’s perfect roof for solar power.
 If that’s the case, great!
 But if you have any shade, or your roof is made from cedar shake shingles, or it’s pitched very high or low, there may be additional considerations.

 Shade can be overcome (as long as you don’t have too much) by using micro-inverters or panel optimizers that allow you to maximize output and keep your solar panels working in cloudy weather and shaded conditions.